Obviative: North America

 Obviate/proximate distinctions are common in some indigenous language families in northern North America.
 Algonquian languages are perhaps best known for obviation, but the feature occurs also in some Salishan languages and in the language isolate Kutenai as well as in the more southern Keresan languages.

 Africa

 Obviative markers are used in Africa in some Nilo-Saharan and Niger–Congo languages.

 Eurasia

-Obviation has also been attested in the Northeast Caucasian Ingush language in Asia.
+Obviation has also been attested in the Northeast Caucasian Ingush language in the northern Caucasus.